-The first CASE principle is of key importance for ultrasound examinations and has been recognised as such by the Society & College of Radiographers (SCoR) and the British Medical Ultrasound Society (BMUS) in their joint publication 'Guidelines for Professional Ultrasound Practice' in which they state the "ultrasound report should be written and issued by the operator undertaking the ultrasound examination and viewed as an integral part of the whole examination".
+The first CASE principle is of key importance for ultrasound examinations and has been recognised as such by the Society & College of Radiographers (SCoR) and the British Medical Ultrasound Society (BMUS) in their joint publication 'Guidelines for Professional Ultrasound Practice' (2022) in which they state the "ultrasound report should be written and issued by the operator undertaking the ultrasound examination and viewed as an integral part of the whole examination".

-Historically, 'traditional' postgraduate MSc/PgD/PgC ultrasound programmes/courses across the United Kingdom (UK) have adhered to very similar models of development, design and delivery; however, whilst the current demand for flexibility and innovation in programme/course content and delivery are to be encouraged, this must not be at the expense of patient safety.
-All CASE accredited programmes/courses must therefore include learning outcomes that are linked explicitly to a defined scope of practice, include assessment of theoretical and practical elements that reflect best practice (rather than minimal competence) and are achievable within the programme/course structure (including placement support).
+Historically, focused courses have emerged in response to service need and to the lack of flexibility within some formal Higher Education Institution (HEI) programmes.
+Flexibility and innovation in course content and delivery are to be encouraged; however, this must not be at the expense of patient safety.
+All CASE accredited focused courses must include learning outcomes that are linked explicitly to a defined scope of practice, include assessment of theoretical and practical elements that reflect best practice (rather than minimal competence) and are achievable within the course structure (including placement support).